mozilla/ff-tool/README.md

 * [mozprofile](https://github.com/mozilla/mozprofile)

-# NOTE: This tool is work in progress...
-DO NOT USE
+:bangbang: _NOTE: This tool is work in progress...
+DO NOT USE_ :bangbang:

 # Installation